Cover photo for Bobbie Jo Cheaney's Obituary

 Bobbie Jo Cheaney, 74, of Panama City Beach, Florida, passed away peacefully on July 25, 2025 at her home.

 Born on September 20, 1950, Bobbie Jo was raised in Taylorville, Illinois, where she developed the strong values of compassion, kindness, and resilience that guided her throughout her life.
 She attended nursing school in Decatur, Illinois, becoming a Licensed Practical Nurse (LPN).
 Her nursing career was marked by quiet strength, deep empathy, and a tireless commitment to caring for others.
-Bobbie was known as a compassionate caregiver who offered comfort, dignity, and healing to countless patients over the years.
+Bobbie was known as a compassionate caregiver who offered comfort and care to countless patients over the years.

-Bobbie was the beloved wife of Stephen G. Cheaney, with whom she shared 49 years of marriage, love, and unwavering partnership.
+Bobbie was the beloved wife of Stephen G. Cheaney, with whom she shared 49 years of marriage.
 She was a devoted mother to her daughter, Stephanie Cheaney Regis of Lewisville, Texas, and stepson, Jon Cheaney of Baton Rouge, Louisiana and a proud grandmother to Norah and Nicholas Regis, who brought immense joy and pride to her life.

 She will be dearly missed and forever remembered.